Best Facts about Alcatraz Island in San Francisco that Will Blow Your Mind

 These spirits were described as having one arm and a wing instead of the other arm.
 They survived by eating anything that approached the island.

 Mark Twain visited the island once and found it to be quite eerie.
-He described it as “being as cold as winter, even in the summer months.”
+He described it as “cold as winter, even in the summer months.”

 Today, many visitors to the “haunted” prison report hearing men’s voices, screams, whistles, clanging metal and terrifying screams, especially near the dungeon.

-The nickname of “Hellcatraz” was definitely given to the eerie prison for a good reason.
+The nickname “Hellcatraz” was given to the eerie prison for a good reason.
 There are still numerous stories of hauntings and ghost sightings to this day.
-Some blame the tales of hauntings to the deteriorating mental state of the inmates, who were tortured and held in solitary confinement for years on end.
-However, that does not explain how some of the guards and even modern day visitors of the prison report paranormal activity.
+Some blame the tales of hauntings on the deteriorating mental state of the inmates, who were tortured and held in solitary confinement for years on end.
+However, that does not explain how some of the guards and even modern-day visitors of the prison report paranormal activity.

 Portrayals in Pop Culture

-Alcatraz Island, like many other famous American landmarks, has been included in numerous forms of media though TV, cinema, radio…etc. Among the films that featured the well-known island of Alcatraz are the post-apocalyptic movie The Book of Eli (2010), X-Men: The Last Stand (2006), The Rock (1996), Murder in the First (1995), Escape from Alcatraz (1979), The Enforcer (1976), Point Blank (1967) , Birdman of Alcatraz (1962).
+Like many other famous American landmarks, Alcatraz Island has been included in numerous forms of media through TV, cinema, radio…etc. Among the films that featured the well-known island of Alcatraz are the post-apocalyptic movie The Book of Eli (2010), X-Men: The Last Stand (2006), The Rock (1996), Murder in the First (1995), Escape from Alcatraz (1979), The Enforcer (1976), Point Blank (1967), Birdman of Alcatraz (1962).
 TV producer J. J. Abrams also created a TV show in 2012 titled Alcatraz, dedicated to the island.

 How to Visit Alcatraz Island

 Regular tours to Alcatraz are organized for visitors wishing to explore the island and the infamous prison.
-Tourists are taken by boat to the island where they can walk around and see for themselves the place that inspired so many legends, films, and stories around the world.
-The tour guides explain about Alcatraz Island’s famous inmates, escapes, and the 200 years of Alcatraz history.
+Tourists are taken by boat to the island, where they can walk around and see the place that inspired so many legends, films, and stories worldwide.
+The tour guides explain Alcatraz Island’s famous inmates, escapes, and the 200 years of Alcatraz history.

 The tours generally last 45 minutes to an hour and are taken during the daytime.
-While other tours are offered during the nighttime for a select number of visitors so be sure to book your tickets in advance.
+Other tours are offered during the nighttime for several visitors, so be sure to book your tickets in advance.

 The legends and tales surrounding the infamous Alcatraz Island prison make it a must-visit location for anyone passing through San Francisco on their travels.

 Have you ever been to Alcatraz there?
-If so, have you encountered any ghostly apparitions or heard any unexplained noises?
+Have you encountered any ghostly apparitions or heard any unexplained noises?
 Let us know!